Ophidia: Evolution

 Modern snakes are thought to have evolved from either burrowing or aquatic lizards during the mid-Cretaceous period, and the earliest known fossils date to around 112 Ma ago.
 However, the relationship between modern snake and more primitive snake ancestors, many of which retained hind limbs, is less clear.
 While many of these "stem-snakes" are known from Mesozoic fossils, some of them may be descendants of the earliest true snakes rather than more primitive lineages.
 Below is a cladogram modified from a study by Wilson et al. (2010), which found many stem-snakes of other studies to be true snakes instead.

 Below is different phylogenetic overview of ophidians, following the study by Caldwell et al. 2015.

 The fossil record of snakes is relatively poor because snake skeletons are typically small and fragile, making fossilization uncommon.
 Fossils readily identifiable as snakes (though often retaining hind limbs) first appear in the fossil record during the Cretaceous period.
 The earliest known snake fossils come from sites in Utah and Algeria, represented by the genera Coniophis and Lapparentophis, respectively.
 These fossil sites have been tentatively dated to the Albian or Cenomanian age of the late Cretaceous, between 112 and 94 Ma ago.
 However, an even greater age has been suggested for one of the Algerian sites, which may be as old as the Aptian, 125 to 112 Ma ago.
+Caldwell et al. 2015 described three genera of stem-snakes from Jurassic and considered that Parviraptor as stem-snake as well.
+However, later review considers that affinity of those fossils as stem-snakes are doubtful, which makes the earliest unequivocal records date around Aptian-Cenomanian.
+In 2025, Benson and colleagues described a new parviraptorid, Breugnathair, known from relatively complete remains.
+While these authors did not rule out snake affinities for parviraptorids, they proposed other possible placements for the clade, including as stem squamates (in which case they would have convergently evolved their snake-like anatomy) or as early toxicoferans outside of Ophidia.